jamal474/img-stacks/README.md

 - 📱 Responsive design with mobile-first approach
 - 🎭 Dark mode support
 - 🔍 Modal view for full-size images
+- 👆 Touch-optimized swipe navigation for when you don't want the full dialog experience
 - ✨ Smooth animations and transitions
 - ♿ Accessibility-friendly